I Said I Love You First: Background

-Composition and release
+Release and composition

 Gomez announced her engagement to Blanco on December 11, 2024.
 Two months later, she revealed they worked on a collaborative studio album, writing in an Instagram post: "my NEW album I Said I Love You First with my best friend @itsbennyblanco, is out on 3/21".
 According to a press release, the album will celebrate "the pair's love story" and "chronicles their entire story—before they met, falling in love and looking to what the future holds".

-I Said I Love You First is a pop alt-pop, and bedroom pop album that also includes elements of synth-pop, pop rock, folk-pop, Latin pop and hyperpop.
+I Said I Love You First is a pop, alt-pop, and bedroom pop album that also includes elements of synth-pop, pop rock, folk-pop, Latin pop and hyperpop.
 It follows a narrative starting with the end of a failed relationship to the meeting between Gomez and Blanco to "the couple's present-day happiness".
 Its first track is a voice recording of a speech given by Gomez to the cast and crew of Wizards of Waverly Place.

 As part of the album's extended rollout, Gomez made the previously unreleased 2016 track "Stained", available for digital download via her official website on March 22, 2025.
 Two days later, on March 24, a new special track titled "Talk" was released as a digital exclusive; the song had previously been featured in an Apple commercial to promote the iPhone 16e and interpolates Cake's "Never There".
 Gomez released the Seven Heavens Version of the album for digital download on March 25, featuring the song "That's When I'll Care".
 The following day, she released the Call Me When You Break Up Special Edition, which included the acoustic and extended versions of "Call Me When You Break Up".
 She further released two digital limited editions, with live from Vevo recordings of "Scared of Loving You" and "How Does It Feel to Be Forgotten" included respectively.
 On April 30, she announced the deluxe version of the album, titled I Said I Love You First... and You Said It Back, to be released on May 2.